 If NLGEOM is specified, the calculation takes geometrically nonlinear effects into account.
 To this end a nonlinear strain tensor is used (Lagrangian strain for hyperelastic materials, Eulerian strain for deformation plasticity and the deviatoric elastic left Cauchy-Green tensor for incremental plasticity), the step is divided into increments and a Newton iteration is performed within each increment (notice that iterations are also performed for other kinds of nonlinearity, such as material nonlinearity or contact conditions).
 Although the internally used stresses are the Piola stresses of the second kind, they are transformed into Cauchy (true) stresses before being printed.
 NLGEOM is only taken into account if the procedure card (such as STATIC, DYNAMIC, COUPLED TEMPERATURE-DISPLACEMENT) allows for it (the FREQUENCY card, for example, does not directly allow for it).
 Once the NLGEOM parameter has been selected, it remains active in all subsequent static calculations.
-Some analyses involving nonlinear materials (HYPERELASTIC, HYPERFOAM, DEFORMATION PLASTICITY) automatically trigger the NLGEOM option.
-Thus, for these types of analysis nonlinear geometric effects are always taken into account.
-This also applies to analyses with MPC definitions.
-With NL-GEOM=NO the inclusion of geometrically nonlinear effects can be turned off.
+With NLGEOM=NO the inclusion of geometrically nonlinear effects can be turned off.
 It stays active in subsequent steps as well, unless NLGEOM was specified again.
 To check whether geometric nonlinearity was taken into account in a specific step, look for the message "Nonlinear geometric effects are taken into account" in the output.